jamesvthompson/mediabox/README.md

 - If you change image tags, test them directly first:

 ## Using mediabox

-Once the prerequisites are all taken care of you can move forward with using mediabox.

-1. Clone the mediabox repository: `$ git clone https://github.com/jamesvthompson/mediabox.git`

-2. Change directory into mediabox: `$ cd mediabox/`

-3. Run the mediabox.sh script: `$ ./mediabox.sh`  (**See below for the script questions**)

-4. To upgrade Mediabox at anytime, re-run the mediabox script: `$ ./mediabox.sh`

 ### Please be prepared to supply the following details after you run Step 3 above